Dataset management in the Hub

 We can then collapse these panels and move back to the main view where you will see a list of record types for the selected dataset.
 These form the basis of the dataset you are viewing.

-The example below shows a list of Customer records in a Klaviyo dataset.
+The example below shows a list of Customer records in a Shopify dataset.
 You can view other record types within the dataset by selecting a different dataset record type from the tabs along the top.

 Click on a record to view detailed payload information.